ngn73/4369_programming_for_data_analytics/README.md

 ## Big Project
 <img src="./images/github_logo.png" alt="Github" width="200">

-For the main Project for this Module, I used the GitHub API  as a data source to look at Program Language Trends for the past 10 years
+For the main Project for this Module, I analyzed **Trends in Programming Languages** as seen from activity within the GitHub event streams.
+I used the GitHub API and other public datasets as a data source to look at Program Language Trends for the past 10 years with Github.

 While GitHub activity archives start from February 12, 2011, I will focus on past decade of records 2015-2025

+**I hope to gain insight into the following Programming Language Trends**
+* Analyze which languages are growing/declining over time
+* Analyze language switching patterns (Devs moving from language x to language y)
+* Has the recent explosion of AI resulted in a rise of AI-related repositories
+    * How have these AI-related repositories grown in recent years
+    * How does this growth compare with traditional languages
+* Compare developer activity by geography and timezone
+    * How does India and China compare with EU/US in github activity
+* Visualize the shift from older to newer languages

 [Project Notebook](project/Project.ipynb)